 On Saturday 25 April 2015, a massive 7.6 magnitude earthquake struck Nepal.
 It was followed by hundreds of aftershocks and, just two weeks later, a second 6.7 magnitude earthquake hit.
 The earthquakes caused widespread destruction in 13 districts, including in the capital Kathmandu, and tragically left nearly 9,000 people dead.

-An estimated 8 million people — more than a quarter of the population — have been affected, and at least 600,000 houses were completely destroyed with another 280,000 damaged.
+An estimated 8 million people — more than a quarter of the population — were affected, and at least 600,000 houses were completely destroyed with another 280,000 damaged.

 Our current response